 There may be times when abnormal test results arrive back and the Doctor will want to see you earlier.
 One of our staff will try and contact you by telephone, and/or by mail.
 Please do not get offended with their repeated or persistent attempts to contact you – we are only concerned for your safety and well-being.
 Of course, having your up to date contact details on file is very much appreciated.

 Management of Your Personal Health Information

 It is essential that we keep up to date information about you and your contact details (including your children or partner), and appreciate it if you inform us of any changes.
-Our Reception will ask you about this at each visit, as a safety measure, not because we keep forgetting or losing your details!
+Our Reception will ask you about this at each visit, as a safety/security measure, not because we keep forgetting or losing your details!

 Your medical record is a confidential document.
 It is the policy of this clinic to maintain security of personal health information at all times and to ensure that this information is only available to authorised members of staff involved in your care.
 Any release of information to others will only be done with your permission.

 This clinic has a no smoking policy.
 By law, smoking is not to take place inside, or within a distance of 4m from the clinic entrance.
 If you would like assistance in giving up smoking, please ask your Doctor

 We aim to provide a high standard of professional service to our patients.
 If you are unhappy with any aspect of our service to you or have advice on how we could improve things, we would like to hear from you.
 Also if you feel that you have been given good service, it would also be great to hear from you.
 Please, feel free to talk to your Doctor, Nurse or Receptionist.
 If you would prefer to do it anonymously, you can write it and place it in the ‘Suggestion Box’ in the waiting area.